 In section references, when I say section 0 it refers to whatever introductory material comes before section 1.

 In previous years some Informatics students have asked for more background reading on linguistics.
 A good place to start might be this text, which is available online through the University library:

 Linguistic Fundamentals for Natural Language Processing: 100 Essentials from Morphology and Syntax by Emily M Bender.
 Synthesis Lectures on Human Language Technologies, June 2013, Vol. 6, No. 3 , Pages 1-184.

-Other optional readings are provided below for students who wish to learn more details or about recent research related to each topic.
+Other optional readings related to each week's topics are provided below for students who wish to learn more details, especially about recent research in the area.
 Some of these papers may also give you ideas for your IRR review.
 Many of the optional readings assume additional mathematical or machine learning background beyond what is covered in this course, but you may be able to understand the general idea of these papers by reading the introduction and skimming the rest, even if you cannot understand all of the details.

 In the schedule below, we use the following key to optional readings:

 Videos of the lectures will be available through Learn, normally shortly after each lecture finishes.

 Slides from last year are provided in advance where available.
 This year's slides will normally be posted the day before the lecture.